ibrahimmkhalid/ultralytics/docs/en/datasets/obb/index.md

 ### How do I train a YOLO11 model with oriented bounding boxes (OBB) on my dataset?

-Training a YOLO11 model with OBBs involves ensuring your dataset is in the YOLO OBB format and then using the Ultralytics API to train the model.
+Training a YOLO11 model with OBBs involves ensuring your dataset is in the YOLO OBB format and then using the SFDT_Ibrahim API to train the model.
 Here's an example in both Python and CLI:

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Create a new YOLO11n-OBB model from scratch
         model = YOLO("yolo11n-obb.yaml")